 Anyone can master interpersonal communication.
-There are only a few people who are naturally good at it.
-For the rest of us, it will take conscious efforts and practice.
-I recommend using 7 steps to achieve effective interpersonal communication at work today.
+There are few people who are naturally good at it.
+For most people, it takes conscious effort and practice to master this skill.
+Here are 7 steps to achieve effective interpersonal communication at work — today!

-- Start with self awareness – Do you know how well you communicate today?
+- Start with self awareness – Do you know how well you communicate right now?
 What works and what doesn’t?
-If not, gather feedback so you know your strengths and where you need to improve.
-Use this list here to help self-assess.
+If you don’t know, gather feedback so you can know your strengths and weaknesses.
+Use the rest of this list to help with your self-assessment.

-- Always keep the other person in mind- For any interpersonal communication, prepare how you should approach it.
-Start with the other person in mind.
-Try your best to put yourself in their shoes and figure out what maybe their mindset, sensitivities, and how they may receive this communication from you.
-Effective interpersonal communication can only happen if you understand where the person you are speaking with may stand.
+- Always keep the other person in mind- For any instance of interpersonal communication, plan out your approach ahead of time.
+Start with the other person in mind — Try your best to put yourself in their shoes and figure out what might be their mindset, sensitivities, and how they may receive your words.
+Effective interpersonal communication can only happen if you understand where the other person may stand.

-- Determine your desired “win-win” outcome: Before you go into a conversation, ask yourself what’s your one desired “win-win” outcome.
-It must be “win-win” as not all outcomes your desire are good for the relationship.
-You may want to prove you are right as the outcome, but that by default would mean the other person needs to be proven wrong.
-Then you may have won the argument but lost the relationship.
-That’s not worth it.
+- Determine your desired “win-win” outcome: The outcome of any conversation must be a “win-win,” as not all outcomes you desire are good for the relationship.
+For example, you may want to prove that you are right, but that would mean the other person needs to be proven wrong.
+You may win the argument, but lose the relationship.
+That’s not a good outcome.

-- Gather the facts: While facts can’t be the only focus of your communication, you need the facts to keep the communication as unbiased as possible.
-It’s hard to resolve anything if all you have is he said she said.
+- Gather the facts: While facts can’t be the only focus of your conversation, you need the facts to keep the discussion as unbiased as possible.
+It’s hard to resolve anything if all you have is “he said she said.”

-- Practice a calm approach/tone: This will require the most time especially if you are emotional about the situation.
-You need to calm down first and then approach the communication with an open tone.
-This requires time since our instinctive reaction is to take a defensive or offensive tone.
-An open tone can be one that gives the benefit of the doubt or focus on we instead of you vs. me.
-Your openness and calm will invite the other people to listen and will show in your tone that you are there to build the relationship.
+- Practice a calm approach/tone: This will require the most time, especially if you are emotional about the situation.
+You need to calm down first, and then communicate with an open tone.
+This requires time, since our instinctive reaction is to take a defensive or offensive tone.
+An open tone can be one that gives the benefit of the doubt, or focuses on “we” instead of “you vs. me.”
+Your openness and calmness will invite the other people to listen, and your tone will show that you are there to build the relationship.

 - Listen as much as you speak: Effective interpersonal communication is a two way street.
-Spend 50% of the time listening.
-We sometimes prepare so much that all we focus on is talking.
+You should spend 50% of the conversation listening.
+We are sometimes prepared so much that all we focus on is talking.
 You can lose the listener quickly that way.
 Pause after a few sentences so the other party can respond.
-That way you can adapt your communication based on how they are responding.
-Sometimes it takes a lot less words than you think to achieve the “win-win” outcome.
+That way you can adapt your communication based on how they react.
+Sometimes it takes fewer words than you think to achieve the “win-win” outcome.

 - Don’t expect anything: We cannot control or change anyone else.
-This is an easy concept that we all forget often.
-After all this work we put into structuring an interpersonal communication, there are no guarantees how the person we are speaking with will react.
-This is okay.
+This is an easy concept that is easy to forget.
+After all this work we put into structuring an interpersonal communication, there is no guarantee about how the other person will react.
 Everyone is responsible for their own actions.
-All you can do is play your part the best you can, accept whatever you get and adapt your actions from there.
+All you can do is play your part the best you can, accept whatever you get, and adapt your actions from there.

 I look forward to your comments.
 I am always in your corner.